nmcc1212/rfid-NEA/2nd iteration.md

 script (GPIO.cleanup) when the program exits

 \-\--
+## Check if card is in database
 ![](./imgs/iteration2/media/image5.png)

-It looks as if the script works even though the card is not in the database, fixed by checking if None is returned, if it is printing an Error and then exiting
+It looks as if the script works even though the card is not in the database, fixed by checking if None is returned, if it is printing and
+Error and then exiting

 ![](./imgs/iteration2/media/image6.png)

 \-\--
+## Add card to db manually
 Now I added the RFID card to the DB manually, using the following SQL command

 `INSERT INTO rfid2.card_states (card_id, binary_value, timestamp) VALUES (770381256117, 0, \"2023-01-01 00:00:00\");`

 \-\--
+# Working code
 Imgs of working 2nd iteration (adding users manually )

 ![](./imgs/iteration2/media/image7.png)